Mikejo5000/vsts-docs-pr/docs/work/reference/define-pick-lists.md

  For more information, see [Expand list items and exclude groups from lists](expand-list-items-and-exclude-groups-from-lists.md).

+>[!NOTE]
+>For the Hosted XML process model, the following limits are placed on global list import:
+>- Total of 64 global lists
+>- Total of 512 items per list
+>- Approximately 10K items can be defined total within all global lists specified across all WITs.

 ##  <a name="GLOBALLIST"></a> Syntax structure for GLOBALLIST and LISTITEM elements
  You can use the `GLOBALLIST` and `LISTITEM` elements to enumerate a list of items that can be updated globally or that are specific to a single field.